Customer preferences and needs change over time. Among the recent rising consumer trends is the demand for self-service options.

 - Custom branding

 - Advanced privacy and security options

-The best customer portal software can be customized and integrated with other software tools to boost customer experience.
+The best customer portal software can be customised and integrated with other software tools to boost customer experience.
 Choose software that easily blends with your existing workflows to help streamline your team’s activities.
-On the same note, the cost of customization should be reflected in the pricing plan.
+On the same note, the cost of customisation should be reflected in the pricing plan.

 Not all customer self-service portals are the same, but the ideal solution is one with the most relevant features to satisfy customer expectations.

 A customer web portal allows users to access numerous self-service options 24/7, making it a valuable resource, even more so when it’s optimised for search and web indexed.